bralax/gradescope_autograder/README.md

    * Inform students when there is a character encoding issue
    * Add a test for existance of a field
    * Add a test for no public fields
-   * Create a Make file because building this is crazy.